snotwadd20/ClickerFramework/README.md

 --- CORE FILES ---

-- GameManager.cs - A singleton.
-Tracks the resource and has helpful initialization and helper functions.
+- Currency.cs - Tracks a currency type and global bonuses associated with it.
+Game must have at least one currency.
 - Generator.cs - Generates Resource every n seconds (every tick) - basically a building.
 Can have many of these.
 Put on a button with a Buyable script if you want the ability to to be purchaseable/upgradeable (send DoPurchase).
-- ClickForResource.cs - Use this on a button (send OnClick) if you want to click it to generate Resource.
-Works fine alongside Generators.
+- ClickForCurrency.cs - Use this on a button (send OnClick) if you want to click it to generate Resource.

 --- UI AND DISPLAY HELPERS ---
 (Use these on UI Text objects, or linked to one, to display information about the game or objects in it)

+- DisplayCurrency.cs - Display the amount of money currently stored in the linked Currency
+- DisplayCurrencyRate.cs - Displays a tick or click rate of a currency
+- DisplayGeneratorRate.cs - Displays the rate at which a generator generates currency
 - DisplayMaximum.cs - Display the Maximum of any script that implements IMaximum
 - DisplayMultiplier.cs - Display either the total Tick multiplier or Click multiplier
 - DisplayPrice.cs - Display the Price of any script that implements IPrice
 - DisplayQuantity - Display the Quantity of any script that implements IQuantity
 - DisplayQuantAndMax.cs - Displays Quantity and Max together, one after the other.
-- DisplayResource.cs - Display the current amount of Resource
-- DisplayUpgradeRate.cs - Display the Upgrade Rate of a generator
+- DisplayValue.cs - Display the current Value of a script that implements IValue

 --- Progress Bars ---
 (Any progress bar that implements the IValue interface will work.)